tk-notes/blog/closures-currying-and-cool-abstractions/README.md

 addTen(20); // 30
 ```

 And this is interesting.
 We can generate specialized functions by calling the first function.
-Imagine we want a `increment` function.
+Imagine we want an `increment` function.
 We can generate it from our `add` function by passing the `1` as the value.

 ```javascript
 const increment = add(1);